TortoiseSVN's Settings

 Here you can configure your proxy server, if you need one to get through your company's firewall.

 If you need to set up per-repository proxy settings, you will need to use the Subversion servers file to configure this.
 Use Edit to get there directly.
-Consult the Subversion Manual for details on how to use this file.
+Consult the Runtime Configuration Area for details on how to use this file.

 You can also specify which program TortoiseSVN should use to establish a secure connection to a svn+ssh repository.
 We recommend that you use TortoisePlink.exe.
 This is a version of the popular Plink program, and is included with TortoiseSVN, but it is compiled as a Windowless app, so you don't get a DOS box popping up every time you authenticate.